 Plant winter bedding

-Pansies, violas, cyclamen, ivy and heather are all great options for creating a colourful winter display.
-Consider also using evergreen grasses to bulk up containers and provide foliage, texture and height.
+Heather, cyclamen, pansies, violas and ivy are all good options for a winter display.
+You can also use evergreen grasses to fill up your pots with texture, foliage and height.

 Sort out your seeds